Farmers’ Rights and Obligations

 14. Are any funds available for payment of damage claims?

 Reimbursement for damages is presently limited to livestock, poultry and beehives and equipment damaged by bears (subject to a total annual expenditure of $50,000), and to livestock, poultry or game birds damaged by coyotes (subject to a total annual expenditure of $20,000).
-Bear damage claims should be made to the Game Commission and coyote damage claims should be made to the Department of Agriculture, Dog Law Enforcement Agency.
-(Regulations 147.551- 556 and Act 63 of 1988) The Dog Law also provides for reimbursement of damages to livestock or poultry caused or believed to have been caused by dogs, as well as coyotes.
+Bear damage claims should be made to the Game Commission and coyote damage claims should be made to the Department of Agriculture, Bureau of Dog Law Enforcement.
+(GWC – Sections 551–556 and Act 63 of 1988)

 15. What are my property rights regarding hunters?

 A hunter who fails to obtain prior written permission to hunt on private land on the Sundays authorized in Act 107 will face an additional third-degree summary offense with a minimum $250 fine.
-(Code – Section 2315)
+(GWC – Section 2315)

-Littering: It is unlawful for any person, while hunting or trapping, to deposit or leave any garbage, bottles, cartons, glass, paper, or debris other than in a receptacle maintained for that purpose.
-(Code – Section 2510) Restrictions on Vehicles: It is unlawful to drive a motor vehicle while hunting or trapping on any cleared land except with the permission of persons in charge of the land.
-Also, it is unlawful to park a vehicle thus restricting entry to or exit from a person’s property, cattleway or field.
-(Code – Section 2510)
+Restrictions on Vehicles: It is unlawful to drive a motor vehicle while hunting or trapping on any cleared land except with the permission of persons in charge of the land.
+Also, it is unlawful to park a vehicle thus restricting entry to or exit from a person’s property, cattleway, or field.
+(GWC – Section 2510(a)(2), (3))

 Damage to Trees: It is unlawful, while hunting or preparing to hunt for game or wildlife, to cause damage to any trees located on public or private lands as a result of use of a tree stand, unless written permission is given in advance.
-(Code – Section 2511)
+(GWC – Section 2511)

 16. What is the cooperative Farm-Game Program and what benefits are there for me as a farmer?